 Industrial production in the Euro Area edged down 0.2% mom in September of 2021, following a 1.7% drop in the previous month but less than market forecasts of a 0.5% fall, as supply constraints and high commodity prices weighed on the sector.
 Production of capital goods fell by 0.7%, intermediate goods by 0.2%, while production of energy remained stable.
 On the other hand, the output for durable consumer goods rose by 0.5% and non-durable consumer goods by 1%.
 Among the biggest economies, production fell in Germany (-1.4%) and France (-1.3%) but grew slightly in both Italy (0.1%) and Spain (0.2%). source: EUROSTAT

 Industrial Production Mom in the Euro Area averaged 0.08 percent from 1990 until 2021, reaching an all time high of 14 percent in May of 2020 and a record low of -19.30 percent in April of 2020.
 This page provides the latest reported value for - Euro Area Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Industrial Production Mom in Euro Area is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in Euro Area to stand at 0.40 in 12 months time.
-In the long-term, the Euro Area Industrial Production MoM is projected to trend around 0.30 percent in 2020, according to our econometric models.
+Industrial Production Mom in Euro Area is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Industrial Production MoM is projected to trend around 0.50 percent in 2022 and 0.40 percent in 2023, according to our econometric models.